Granite Hills Major Community Park

 • Project typeMajor community park

-The City of Whittlesea is building a major community park at Granite Hills.
+The City of Whittlesea has built a major community park at Granite Hills, featuring:

 • an adventure park and playground